pietro14/cygno_repo/README.md

 before run the script carte the iam token:

       eval `oidc-agent`
-      oidc-token infncloud-iam (only first time)
+      oidc-token infncloud-iam (to see ypur active token)

 or refresh the token